The Certificate Programme Structural Fire Protection

 Many credits gained in this programme can be recognised in the Master's programme Fire Prevention Planning.

-The specialisation "Construction Supervisor Fire Protection" and "Specialist Planner Fire Protection in Existing Contexts" lasts for two semesters.
-The specialisation "Official Expert Fire Protection Planning" has a duration of three semesters.
+The specialisation "Construction Supervisor Fire Protection" and "Specialist Planner Fire Protection in Existing Contexts" lasts for two semesters and the application for both is possible for the summer semester.

 Distance learning programmes are basically defined by the fact that students do not physically attend the institution of higher education, instead the institution of higher education comes to them.
 Both programme organisation and the didactically prepared learning materials are based on the concept of independent learning: the learners are supported in taking personal responsibility for their own learning process by a teaching-learning arrangement that consists of a combination of self-learning materials, on-campus phases and online-based interactions in the online campus.
 Each programme has an own virtual learning environment within the online campus that accompanies the students for the duration of their courses.
 During the on-campus phases, the students have the opportunity to consolidate and substantiate the self-taught content in the context of practical classes and group work and to further discuss their acquired skills and knowledge in consideration of current issues.